 Amazon Prime offer a membership discount to students which can save you money, especially when buying books and other equipment relevant to your course.
 You can also watch movies, TV shows, read books and listen to music!

+If you are travelling to university or just for leisure, and are aged between 16 and 25 or a mature student the 16-25 Railcard is just for you.
 Some students may be eligible for a 30% discount on weekly and monthly Travelcards and bus passes by buying a special Student Oyster Photocard for £25.00.

 For more information, feel free to contact Financial Wellbeing who also offer 1 to 1 budgeting sessions.